cbm755/summer-school/finite_diff_ODE_PDE/lec05_timestepping.md

 $$v^{n+1} = v^n + k f(t_n,v^n)$$

-And this simply the "forward difference" we saw earlier.
+And note this is the "forward difference" we saw earlier.
 Matlab codes: [m02_euler.m], [m03_euler_graph.m].

 We often want methods which are more accurate, or more stable, or have